Festivals & Events

 Shirahama Summer Fireworks 白浜花火大会

 The bathers at Shirara Beach in Shirahama turn their gaze away from the white sands and up to the night sky for frequent pyrotechnic displays during summer.
-The biggest and most dazzling of them is at the very peak of summer on August 10.
+Usually, the biggest and most dazzling of them is at the very peak of summer on August 10.

 - One of the biggest firework displays in Wakayama